altruios/namshubettulpa/public/namshubettuple/redeye.md

 }
 {
 *He brushed himself off.*
-"Keep going, it’s behind you"
+"M::Keep going, it’s behind you"
-*Martha cried out.*
 *Kent looked behind him - seeing the thing only a few gears away.*
 *He rushed toward the side.*
 *Twisting onto the teeth, and making his way back toward her.*
 ~Martha could only watch.~
-~The alien was closing in - he wasn’t going to make it.~ ~She saw the ripple of gears around her -~
+~The alien was closing in - he wasn’t going to make it.~ ~She saw the ripple of gears around her -~ "M::Ripple!"
-"Ripple!"
-*She shouted - and Kent held onto the gear.*
+*Kent grabbed hold on the gear.*
 }
 {
 ~The thing was right behind him.~